ccbrown/cloud-snitch/README.md

 ![Explore](design/readme/explore.png)

-Cloud Snitch gives you a comprehensive look at your AWS account activity in sleek and intuitive map view.

 With Cloud Snitch, there's no excuse for not knowing everything your AWS accounts are up to.

 ![Collaborate](design/readme/collaborate.png)

-Invite your teammates to let them explore your AWS activity with you.

-Share links to IP address, CIDR network, and AWS principal activity.
+Share links to IP address, CIDR network, and AWS principal activity within your team.

 Document AWS principals with Markdown notes for your teammates.